stratofax/pagecap/README.md

 ## Installation

-Use pipenv:

-`pipenv install`
+1. Use pipenv: `pipenv install`

-Then, set up the virtual environment:
+2. Set up the virtual environment: `pipenv shell`

-`pipenv shell`

-When you're done,
+3. When you're done, enter: `pipenv exit`

-`pipenv exit`

 Your installation will persist, just run `pipenv shell` to access your virtual environment.